-I know you love to hear good things about Confession.
+From a reader: I know you love to hear good things about Confession.
 I just wanted to share that I went to Confession today with a most humble, wise, and kind priest.
-I was on the verge of a panic attack … Continue reading
+I was on the verge of a panic … Continue reading

-I advised a friend that Catholics are either to abstain from meat on Fridays or to substitute another form of prayer, good work, or abstinence; and that she should confess if she failed to do this.
-In the … Continue reading
+From a reader: I advised a friend that Catholics are either to abstain from meat on Fridays or to substitute another form of prayer, good work, or abstinence; and that she should confess if she failed to do this.
+In … Continue reading

 WDTPRS POLL: How did you fulfill your Christmas/Sunday Mass obligation?
 (With a short rant about Hell.)